ebeahan/aeon-ztps/docs/source/getting-started-guide/getting-started-guide.rst

         # If a fact match is made, and the NOS regex
         # does not match, this OS is installed.
         image: CumulusLinux-3.2.1-amd64.bin

+        # Run finally script that is required for Accton_Switches group
+        finally: accton_finally

     # This group will get Cumulus 2.5.7 installed
     Cumulus_2_Switches: